Winning Photo Portfolio Suggestions

 - Decorations: the appropriateness of the amount of frosting or other decorations utilized in decorating the cakes.

-- Icing appearance: the smoothness, texture, and consistency of the overall icing surface.
+- Icing appearance: the smoothness, texture, variety of icing used, and consistency of the overall icing surface.

 - Technical quality: the skill in decoration, as evidenced by preciseness and uniformity of borders, flowers, and other designs.

 Mailing Tips: How to Ship Your Album to IDDBA